seedstack/website/content/docs/business/manual/repository/index.md

 - void **persist**(AGGREGATE aggregate)
 - AGGREGATE **save**(AGGREGATE aggregate)

-It can be injected with the generic interface `Repository` which take an aggregate and its key as TypeVariable:
+It can be injected with the generic interface `Repository` which take an aggregate and its key as generic parameters:

 ```
 @Inject